judaicalink/haskala/README.md

 The data is build as RDF-Turtle, which was exported from the previous project (a Drupal database).
 To serve the data you need a triple store (Apache Jena Fuseki).
-The data is fetched from the triple store with [pubby-django] (https://github.com/lod-pubby/pubby-django).
+The data is fetched from the triple store with [pubby-django](https://github.com/lod-pubby/pubby-django).

 ## Installation
 Clone the repositoryi `git clone `.